-The grandson of George Washington's family physician and the son of one of Washington's secretary, Craik was among the first aristocrats.
-However, soon after building the house he became an Episcopal clergyman, moved to Louisville, Ky.
+The grandson of George Washington's family physician and the son of one of Washington's secretaries, Craik was among the first aristocrats.
+However, soon after building the house, he became an Episcopal clergyman and moved to Louisville, Ky.

 He sold the home to George Smith Patton, Sr., a Confederate colonel and the grandfather of General George Smith Patton, Jr.

 The elder Patton commanded troops at the battles of Scary Creek, Lewisburg, Fayetteville, Droop Mountain, and White Sulphur Springs before falling at Winchester in 1864.